swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Memberwise initialization

-Currently, property wrappers on stored struct properties already interact with parameters through the generated memberwise initializer for the struct.
-However, property wrapper attributes are not supported on parameters, which leads to really complicated and nuanced rules for which type the generated memberwise initializer should accept.
+Currently, property wrappers applied on struct properties already interact with parameters through the struct's synthesized memberwise initializer.
+However, property-wrapper attributes are _not_ supported on parameters, which leads to really complicated and nuanced rules for which type the synthesized memberwise initializer should accept.

-The compiler will choose the wrapped value type to offer a convenience to the call-site when the property wrapper supports initalization through the wrapped value type via `init(wrappedValue:)`:
+The compiler will choose the wrapped-value type to offer a convenience to the call-site, when the property wrapper supports initalization through the wrapped-value type via `init(wrappedValue:)`:

 ```swift
 import SwiftUI